ALBERT HALL / GAIETY THEATRE

 Situated between Edward and Albert Streets, Brisbane’s first Albert Hall opened on 20 September 1881.
 Seating around 1000 people it was initially used for musical concerts and dramatic performances.
 The building was remodelled and renamed twice – he first in time in 1884 (Academy of Music) and again in 1886 (Gaiety Theatre).
 It was also known briefly as Liddy’s Gaiety (1890-91).
 The building became a parcels Post Office in 1899 and was demolished in 1909 to make way for extensions to Finney Isles’s shop frontage.

-Entertainments staged in theatre between 1886 and 1899 included those by the Taylor Carrington Company, Wilson Forbes Dramatic Company, Hamilton’s Dramatic Company, the Great Pantomime Company, and the Gaiety Pantomime Company.
+Entertainments staged in theatre between 1886 and 1899 included those by the Taylor-Carrington Company (Harrry Taylor and Ella Carrington), Wilson Forbes Dramatic Company, Hamilton’s Dramatic Company, the Great Pantomime Company, and the Gaiety Pantomime Company.

 aka The Ritz / Bohemia Stadium